w4mmp/MSCC-PW/README.md

 # MSCC-PW
-Report bugs and feature requests.
+Click on Issues to report bugs and request feature additions and changes.